dh256git/project27/src/guide/cookbook/desserts/_posts/2020-12-30-mulled-wine.md

 {% assign dataFile = site.data.cookbook.desserts.mulled %}

 {% capture kitchenware %}
-1. a large pot
+1. a large pot;
-2. a tea infuser and a mannual wisk
+2. a tea infuser and a mannual wisk;
-3. a grater and a squeezer
+3. a grater and a squeezer;
 {% endcapture %}

 {% capture steps %}